Claude Rains: Reception

 Jessica Rains remembered her father's work ethic:

 He was interested in the process (of film).
 He loved acting.
 When he came to California to do a film, I had to "hear him his lines" as he drove me to school every morning, 10 mi.
 He knew everybody's part.
 He knew the whole script before he came out (to film).
 I don't think many people did that.

 Bette Davis in an interview with Dick Cavett said about Rains:

 Well, of course he petrified me.
 The first time I played with him was in Carlotta (Juarez), and I had to make an entrance [into] the King of France's domain for a rehearsal, and he's playing the King of France (N.B.
 The character is actually the Emperor of the French Napoleon III) in rehearsal.
 As all of us "other era people," we don't just run through lines and say "turn the camera", we rehearse beforehand...Anyway Claude and I couldn't, and he was the King of France who loathed Carlotta, and I was a kid and petrified of Mr. Rains, so I thought he hated me.
 I didn't know he was playing the character.
 I thought, he thinks I just stink!
 What am I going to do?
 Eventually we worked together quite a lot and became really great friends, really great friends.

 Davis later went on to describe him: "Claude was witty, amusing and beautiful, really beautiful, thoroughly enchanting to be with and brilliant."
 She also praised his performances: "He was marvelous in Deception and was worth the whole thing as the picture wasn't terribly good, but he was so marvelous in the restaurant scene where he's talking about all the food...brilliant, and of course in Mr. Skeffington he was absolutely brilliant as the husband, just brilliant."

-Richard Chamberlain worked with Rains in what would be his second-to-last film, Twilight of Honor.
+Richard Chamberlain worked with Rains in his second-to-last film, Twilight of Honor.
 In 2009, Chamberlain recorded a tribute to the actor when Rains was featured as Turner Classic Movies' Star of the Month: